Skip to main content

 __CODE_BLOCK_10__

-Must Have: Deal-breakers, non-negotiable Should Have: Important, but workarounds exist Could Have: Nice additions if affordable Won't Have: Out of scope for now
+Must Have: Deal-breakers, completely non-negotiable Should Have: Important, but workarounds exist Could Have: Nice additions if affordable Won't Have: Explicitly out of scope for now

-Helps when evaluating tools that don't check every box.
+This framework helps when evaluating tools that don't check every box—you can make conscious trade-offs.

-❌ Feature creep - Adding requirements because "it would be cool" ✓ Focus on solving specific problems
+Feature creep — Adding requirements because "it would be cool" ✓ Focus exclusively on solving documented problems

-❌ Copying others - "Company X uses Tool Y" ✓ Understand your unique needs
+Copying competitors — "Our competitor uses Tool X" ✓ Understand your unique business needs

-❌ Ignoring users - IT decides alone ✓ Include actual users
+Ignoring end users — IT department decides alone ✓ Interview the people who will use it daily

-❌ No budget reality - Dream list ✓ Reality-check against actual budget
+Ignoring budget reality — Create an ideal wish list ✓ Reality-check every requirement against actual budget

 Requirements Gathered: